 USAble Life is ready to provide assistance during the COVID-19 outbreak

 At USAble Life, we always strive to make a meaningful difference in the lives of our customers.
 Even more so now, during the spread of COVID-19.
-USAble Life remains firmly committed to providing a high-level service to our customers while ensuring the safety of our employees.
+USAble Life remains firmly committed to providing a high-level of service to our customers while ensuring the safety of our employees.
 Even with our best planning and our team members’ focus, our disability and hospital indemnity products could see a considerable increase in claim volumes and related calls because of COVID-19.
 An increase would allow us to demonstrate fulfilling the promise of our products, but the volume of claims and related calls may impact our response times.
 We plan to keep pace with our current service levels, but given the unknown impacts, please know we will work quickly through any delays.
 We will keep our promise to you.

 USAble Life maintains business continuity and disaster recovery plans for a variety of possible business interruptions.
 Plans were in place and are now activated to allow USAble Life to navigate the outbreak with minimum disruption to partners and customers.